zaphosting/docs/docs/empyrion-becomeadmin.md

 ## Configure adminconfig

 The "**adminconfig.yaml**" which must be edited is located in the "**Saves**" directory.
-To open this directory, the instructions for the [FTP connection](gameserver-ftpaccess.md) must be followed.
+To open this directory, the instructions for the [Access via FTP](gameserver-ftpaccess.md) must be followed.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/XtfdjdgoxcqXsWx/preview)